justadudewhohacks/opencv4nodejs/README.md

 opencv4nodejs
 =============

-**Brings lots of features of OpenCV 3.x to nodejs to use as a service, integrate into your electron app or to simply play around with the OpenCV API in Javascript instead of C++.**
+**Brings lots of features of OpenCV 3.x to nodejs to use as a service, integrate into your Electron app or simply to play around with the OpenCV API in Javascript instead of C++.**

 ## How to install